-Porto is a city that balances between the traditional and the modern.
-You will notice this when walking through the streets and observing fancy buildings sharing space with century-old buildings rich in architectural details.
+Porto is a city that stands between the traditional and the modern.
+You will notice this when walking through the streets and see fancy buildings sharing space with century-old buildings rich in architectural details.
 Take a look at the traditional Portuguese tiles on the threshing floors and banks of the street markets.
 Ah, if you can, take some time at the riverside and watch the boats come and go in the Douro without haste.

 Foods and drinks

 What to eat in Porto

 Portuguese cuisine is wonderful.
 At every corner, you will find more and more restaurants, emporiums, bars, taverns… The most popular ones are faithful to traditional recipes and take advantage of those homemade seasonings that resemble grandma’s house.
 Expect to find a simple (but very friendly) service, combined with hearty meals, authentic and entitled to a lot of wine and seafood.